-The Company performed the evaluation of the lease agreements during 2020 and the terms of the most significant noncancellable leases vary for building leases of 8 years and vehicle leases of 3 years, signed with Leasing Bancolombia S.A., which mature in 2026.
+The Company performed the evaluation of the lease agreements during 2022 and the terms of the most significant non-cancellable leases vary for building leases, among 8 years, and vehicle leases, 3 years, signed with Leasing Bancolombia S.A., which mature in 2026.
 Additionally, it was identified that there are no significant lease arrangements that provide restrictions related to dividend distribution, additional indebtedness or to new lease arrangements, nor are there contingent quotas, renewal options or escalation clauses.

-As of 31 December 2021, recognized real estate leases are linked to the consumer price index (CPI).
+As of 31 December 2022, recognized real estate leases are linked to the consumer price index (CPI).